 The RELATIONS DIAGRAM.

-relations diagram In many instances, there is not a simple and linear relationship between causes and negative effect.
+In many instances, there is not a simple and linear relationship between causes and negative effect.
 It is in fact possible that a complex inter-relationship exists between causes, thus making more difficult their identification and positioning.

 This is where the Relations Diagram comes very handy, allowing the Quality Improvement Team to highlight complex relationships between causes and investigate the "likely" ones.